MyAssetMap/PublicAPI/Documentation/Layers.md

 # Get User Layers
 ## `GET` /dev/layers/user

-*Returns the user layers & groups for a given userID.*
+*Returns the user layers & groups for a given userID.

+- **userID (Required):** The User ID you wish to gather information for

+_**Note:** Instead of passing a userID, I hope to auto authenticate every request with cognito, so the userID can be inferred._*

 ### Request: